Crassula ovata 'Hummel's Sunset Variegata'

 Accepted Scientific Name

-Crassula ovata 'Hummel's Sunset' f. variegata is an elegantly branched succulent shrub with attractive green leaves striped in ivory and pale yellow and with a red margin on the new growth and when grown in the sun.
+Crassula ovata 'Hummel's Sunset Variegata' is an elegantly branched succulent shrub with attractive green leaves striped in ivory and pale yellow and red margins on the new growth and when grown in the sun.
 It grows up to 3 feet (90 cm) tall.
-Leaves are fleshy, rounded, and up to 2 inches (5 cm) long.
-Star-shaped flowers are white with pink overtones and grow in showy clusters at the ends of the branches from late winter to early spring.
+Leaves are thick, fleshy, rounded, and up to 2 inches (5 cm) long.
+The star-shaped flowers are white with pink overtones and grow in showy clusters at the ends of the branches from late winter to early spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).